-Approximately seven and three-tenths (7.3) acres or thirteen and nine-tenths percent (13.9 %) of the net land area (exclusive of public rights-of-way) was identified as containing the necessary requirements to qualify as blighted under the act.
-It is evident from historic plats and photos that buildings once existed on some of these sites and demolition of these structures has occurred over time.
-Since July 1, 1994 only one (1) structure has been demolished according to permit data provided by the City.
-Therefore, it is evident that demolition of these structures occurred more than five (5) years ago and these vacant sites have not generated any development activity for some time.
+Approximately seven arid threertenths (7.3) acres or thirteen arid nine.rtenths. percent (13.9 %) of the net land area (exclusive of public^rightSrofTway) was identified as cpntainiring the necessary requirements to qualify as, blighted under the aci Jt is evident from historic plats a^ photos that building some of these sites and demolition Of these stmctures-has"occurred Over tirhe.
+Since July 1,1994 only one (1) structure has been dembUshed^ data provided by the City.
+Therefore, it is evident that dernoUtiori-bf^ these stmctures occurred more than five (5) years ago and these vacant sites h^ generated any development activity for some time.
 In addition, seven (7) lots identified as vacant are delinquent in the payment of 1995 through 1997 taxes.
-Given the deteriorated condition of existing structures in the vicinity of the vacant land and the presence of the factors necessary to qualify as blighted property under the Act on the vacant land, the approximately seven and three-tenths (7.3) acres of vacant land qualifies as a blighted area.
+Given ihe.deteriorated condition of existing structures ^ land and the presence of the factors necessary to qualify as bh'lited property under the Act on the vacant land, the approximately seven and three-tenths 17.3) acres of vacant land qualifies as a blighted area.

-The following discussion (paragraphs i -- xi below) identifies tracts of land of varied sizes totaling seven and three-tenths (7.3) acres of land.
-The majority of these tracts of land have been vacant for more than five (5) years.
-These tracts are identified on Plan, (Sub)Exhibit B, Existing Land-Use Assessment Map (Attachment Two -- Appendix).
+The foUowing discussion (paragraphs i - xi below) identifies tracts of land of varied sizes totaling seven and three-tenths (7.3) acres of landl.
+The majority of these tracts of land have been vacant for more than five: (5) years.
+These tracts are identified on Plan, (Sub)Exhibit B, Existing Land-Use Assessment Map (Attachment Two - Appendix).